Vero Beach Regional Airport

 Vero Beach Regional Airport is a public airport located 1 mi northwest of Vero Beach in Indian River County, Florida, United States.
 The airport is publicly owned and is the home of Piper Aircraft.

 History

 1929–1941

 In 1929, Bud Holman, whose sons and grandsons now operate Sun Aviation, was one of the group that built the airport in Vero Beach.
 The Vero Beach Regional Airport was dedicated in 1930 and in 1932 Eastern Air Lines began refueling there.
 In 1935 EAL started passenger and mail service from Vero Beach, making Vero Beach the smallest little airport in Florida to have airmail service, continuing until about January 1973.
-By the end of the 1930s the airport got runway lights and radio and teletype machines; in 1939, using Public Assistance workers, the runways were extended and a year later the Civil Aviation Administration spent $250,000 on more improvements.
+By the end of the 1930s the airport got runway lights and radio and teletype machines; in 1939, using Public Assistance workers, the runways were extended and a year later the Civil Aeronautics Administration spent $250,000 on more improvements.

 NAS Vero Beach

 In 1942 the U.S. Navy notified Vero Beach that it had selected its airport for a naval air station and purchased 1500 acre surrounding the airport.
 The base was commissioned as Naval Air Station Vero Beach in 1942 and initially functioned as an operational training unit training for Naval Aviators beginning in February 1943 with the SB2A Buccaneer aircraft.

 In December 1944 the mission of NAS Vero Beach changed to night fighter training using F6F Hellcats and F7F Tigercats.
 Witham Field in Stuart was designated as Naval Auxiliary Air Station Witham Field and was a subordinate base of NAS Vero Beach.
 Airfields at Sebastian/Roseland (OLF Roseland) and Fort Pierce (OLF Fort Pierce) also served as outlying landing fields.
 Air-sea rescue of downed pilots was provided from Fort Pierce.
 Over 237,100 hours of flight time occurred between 1942 and the base closing in 1946.
 Base personnel were quartered in the Beachland Hotel, The Sebastian Inn, and other facilities in the community.
 At its peak NAS Vero Beach was home to 250 aircraft and 1,400 U.S. Navy and U.S. Marine Corps personnel, to include Navy WAVES and Woman Marines.
 After the war, the installation was reduced to a skeletal staff and in 1947 the Navy closed NAS Vero Beach and returned it to the city for use again as a civil airport.